 Nevertheless, there is one well-known way to get released from the early decision bind.
 Specifically, if the net cost of the college is completely unaffordable for your family, you can ask the admissions committee to release your child from the obligation to attend there.
 Colleges are typically gracious about this.

 However, financial aid should be considered when developing your child’s college list, not just after they’ve been admitted.
-To get an estimate of how much it will cost your family for your child to attend a particular college, your family should calculate Expected Family Contribution (EFC) and use Net Price Calculators (NPC), which are covered in detail in our Find and Win College Scholarships course.
+To get an estimate of how much it will cost your family for your child to attend a particular college, your family should calculate Expected Family Contribution (EFC) and use Net Price Calculators (NPC).

 Part 6: Pros and Cons